 GROUP TRAINING SESSION #PART 1 (online or in person)

 Arts for Health, Working with people living with Dementia

 A professional development session aimed at artists working in care settings and care workers delivering arts programmes.
 The sessions will inform the learners’ practices when working with people who have memory loss and dementia.
 Sarah Cairns will inform on conditions and explain methods and techniques to enhance arts practitioner’s communication skills.

 This professional development session seeks to further inform arts and health practitioners when working with people who are experiencing memory loss and dementia.
-Continuing the conversation from part 1 participant consider techniques and their environment.
-The latter part of the session will serve as a clinic to address specific challenges.
+Continuing the conversation from part 1 participant are invited to consider techniques for good communication and making their environment work better for their work.
+The latter part of the session serves as a clinic to address specific challenges.

 This series of outreach mentoring sessions takes place over three months with two artists working with Sarah Cairns on site, to develop facilitation techniques, creative approaches and on site structures when working in healthcare settings with people who have memory loss and dementia.
 The one-to-one mentoring responds to a self-conducted learning needs analysis to address specific on site challenges.

 “The outreach mentor sessions have been fruitful and informative.
 Each centre has been very welcoming and staff are clearly behind the AfH programme.
 The artists are dedicated to bringing the participants a high quality programme, we have worked together to fine tune the workings of the programme in each centre and explore supportive ways of working with people with dementia and other cognitive differences.”
 Sarah Cairns

 Artists in Healthcare, Learner Programme

 This learner programme took place in 2017 with five composers and again 2022 with three artists from music, literary and visual art background.